magpie-ea/magpie-modules/README.md

 The deploy config expects the following properties:

-* `experimentID: string` - the experimentID is needed to recover data from the babe server app.
-You receive the experimentID when you create the experiment using the babe server app
+* `experimentID: string` - the experimentID is needed to recover data from the magpie server app.
+You receive the experimentID when you create the experiment using the magpie server app
-* `serverAppURL: string` - if you use the _babe server app, specify its URL here
+* `serverAppURL: string` - if you use the _magpie server app, specify its URL here
 * `deployMethod: string` - use one of 'debug', 'localServer', 'MTurk', 'MTurkSandbox', 'Prolific', 'directLink'
 * `contact_email: string` - who to contact in case of trouble
 * `prolificURL: string` - the prolific completion URL if the deploy method is "Prolific"